Nissan Almera

-The Nissan Almera is a line of automobiles that has been manufactured by the Japanese car manufacturer Nissan since 1995.
-For its early generations, the Almera is a compact car (C-segment), essentially being the European export-market version of the Pulsar for the first-generation model (N15), and the Bluebird Sylphy for the second-generation model (N16).
-Since the third-generation model (N17), the Almera nameplate was repositioned to a subcompact or B-segment saloon based on the V platform.
-The N17 Almera is marketed globally with the usage of five other nameplates for various markets.
+The Nissan Almera is a line of sedans produced by Japanese manufacturer Nissan since 1995.
+The early generations, including the first-generation N15 and second-generation N16, were classified as compact cars (C-segment) and were essentially the European export versions of the Nissan Pulsar.

+Starting with the third-generation N17, the Almera was reclassified as a subcompact sedan (B-segment), built on the Nissan V platform.
+This version has been marketed under five different nameplates in various international markets.

-The Almera nameplate has also been used for several other unrelated models, including the South Korean-manufactured Samsung SM3 in various export markets worldwide, and for the second-generation Nissan Bluebird Sylphy in Russia.
+The Almera nameplate has also been used for several other unrelated models in other export markets, including the South Korean-manufactured Samsung SM3 and for the Nissan Almera Classic in Russia.

 First generation (N15; 1995)

-The first Almera rolled off the production line in late 1995, as a replacement for the Nissan Sunny (N14), a nameplate which had been in use for nearly 30 years.
-The Almera was almost identical to the Nissan Pulsar (N15) sold in Japan, except with different trim options and petrol engine range.
+The first Almera model was manufactured in late 1995 as a replacement for the Nissan Sunny (N14), a nameplate which had been in use for nearly 30 years.
+The Almera was almost identical to the Nissan Pulsar (N15) sold in Japan, apart from different trim options and petrol engine range.

-Power came from 1.4-litre GA14DE and 1.6-litre GA16DE petrol and 2.0-litre CD20 diesel engines initially in 1995, but a year into production a 2.0-litre SR20DE-engined GTi was added to the range.
-The 1.4, 1.6 and 2.0D engines were available in a three- and five-door hatchbacks that were badge engineered versions of the Japanese market Nissan Pulsar Serie or a four-door saloon, whereas the GTi was only available in three-door hatch.
+Early production models were equipped with either a 1.4L GA14DE and 1.6L GA16DE petrol engine or a 2.0L CD20 diesel engine.
+Approximately one year into production, a 2.0L SR20DE GTi was added to the range.
+The three non-sporting engine options were available in either a three- or five-door hatchback or as a four-door saloon variant.
+In contrast, the GTi version was only available in the three-door hatchback variant.

-In the UK, the Almera was originally marketed by Nissan as "the car they don't want you to drive".
-Almost all Almeras sold in the United Kingdom were hatchbacks with three or five doors in contrast to regions such as Ireland, where the saloon version is substantially more commonplace.
-The level of specification was good, with all models getting power steering, driver airbag, electric mirrors and stereo as standard.
-Throughout the life of the Almera, many 'special editions' models were available but most of them didn't feature anything above other models.
+In the United Kingdom, the Almera was originally marketed by Nissan as "The car they don't want you to drive".
+Almost all Almeras sold in the UK were hatchbacks, in contrast to regions such as Ireland, where the saloon proved more popular.
+The line's high specification made it notable at the time, with all models including power steering, airbags, electric mirrors, and a stereo.